Nataliya Guseva

-Career
+Amateur career

 Guseva had a successful amateur career and won international tournaments across Europe.
 In 2019, she won the Junior Vagliano Trophy with the European team, and was runner-up at the French International Ladies Amateur Championship, four strokes behind Virginia Elena Carta.

 She enrolled at the University of Miami in January 2021 and started playing with the Miami Hurricanes women's golf team.
 Four months later, she was named ACC Freshman of the Year.

+Professional career

 Guseva joined the 2023 Epson Tour, and won her maiden professional title at the Black Desert Resort Championship in her rookie year.

 She became the first player from Russia to earn a card for the LPGA Tour when she secured one for 2024 at qualifying school, where she tied for 23rd.
 Two weeks later, she was the medalist at LET Q-School in Morocco by four shots, to also earn a Ladies European Tour card.

 In her rookie LPGA Tour season, she was runner-up at the Portland Classic and Lotte Championship to finish 26th in the season rankings.
 She also tied for third at the 2024 Magical Kenya Ladies Open on the LET.
 She rose to 78th in the Women's World Golf Rankings by year end.